The 4 essential elements to include in your team retreat – and the exact 3-day team retreat agenda we held for Know Your Team.

 What this looks like in practice

-Based on the conversations in The Watercooler, most companies host some sort of yearly or a few-times-a-year meet-up.
+Based on the conversations in our online leadership community, most companies host some sort of yearly or a few-times-a-year meet-up.
 Other companies do week-long retreats three times per year.

 For remote companies in particular, according to our survey, we found that the most common frequency of meeting in-person was “several times a year” (25% said this) and that they spend on average $1,001 – $5,000 per employee (29% of respondents said this) to accomplish this.
 Some hold these retreats at the company headquarters.
 Others fly everyone out to a separate location.